it-geeks-club/pyspectator/README.md

 ===========

 - Python version: 3.X
-- Packages: psutil, whmi (only on Windows)
+- Packages: psutil, wmi (only on Windows)